ibm-apiconnect/docker-swarm-lab/ex2/README.md

 ## Create a Service on Swarm

-On the manager node, run the following command to create a registry service:
+On the manager node, run the following command to create your own locally running Docker registry service:

 ```
 docker service create -p 5000:5000 --name registry registry:2